Nervous System Protocols: Morning Light, Magnesium, Movement, and Breath

 - Get outside within the first hour after waking.

-- Keep it short enough to repeat: 2–10 minutes is better than a heroic plan you abandon.
+- Keep it short enough to repeat: 2 to 10 minutes beats a heroic plan you abandon by Thursday.

 - On cloudy days, stay out a little longer.